vintlang/vintlang/repl/docs/en/builtins.md

 # Built-in Functions in vint

-vint has several built-in functions that perform specific tasks.
+Vint has several built-in functions that perform specific tasks.

 ## The print() Function